PRESS DIGEST - Wall Street Journal - June 30

-June 30 The following are the top stories in the Wall Street Journal.
+June 30 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Walgreens Boots Alliance Inc and Rite Aid Corp scrapped their $9.4 billion merger agreement, the latest in a series of high-profile deals to be derailed by antitrust enforcers. on.wsj.com/2sXN7wk